eduvpn/documentation/FIREWALL.md

     -A POSTROUTING -s 10.0.2.0/24 --jumo SNAT --to-source 1.2.3.5

 Where `1.2.3.4` is the first public IPv4 address, and `1.2.3.5` is the second one.
-Don't forget to start the firewall as mentioned above.
+Don't forget to restart the firewall as mentioned above.